10 Safety Rules at School You Must Teach Your Children

 Teach your kids the safety rules all around you.
 Let them know that they should not get too close to strangers who want to talk with them or give them candy and other treats.
 Keep an eye on children around cars, especially when waiting for or getting into a school bus.
 Remind children of safety tips when crossing roads, talking to drivers on the road, and wearing safety helmets while riding bicycles or motorcycles.

 Children must be reminded of safety tips when surfing the web, playing online games, and browsing social media sites.
 They must understand that safety on the internet is paramount.
 Make sure they only add people they know when using chat or messenger programs or on social networking websites.
 Teach your kids about cyber safety by checking who is viewing their profiles, photos and videos online

 Children must be reminded of safety tips about road safety and staying away from strangers while going to school or travelling.
 Teach them safety rules when crossing streets, asking for help from adults and police or security officers if they get lost or separated from you.

-It is essential to teach your child these basic safety rules to ensure the safety of your children.
-It is vital to teach safety rules at an early age to grow up into responsible adults when it comes to safety.
-Keep safety tips in mind while travelling, playing, or simply walking with them around the neighbourhood.
+It is essential to teach your child these basic safety rules to ensure the safety of your child.
+It is vital to teach safety rules at an early age to allow children to grow up into responsible adults when it comes to safety.
+Keep these safety tips in mind while travelling, playing, or simply walking with them around the neighborhood.